SAP-samples/btp-developer-guide-cap/documentation/saas/2-preparefordeployment.md

             properties:
             mtx-url: ${default-url}
         requires:
+          - name: incident-management-registry
-        - name: incidents-db
+          - name: incident-management-auth
-        - name: incidents-auth
+          - name: incident-management-destination # Remove
-        - name: incidents-registry
+          - name: incident-management-db
           - name: incident-management-html5-repo-host # Add
   ```

+**Remove the  incident-management-destination**

 > **NOTE**
-> Steps 2-6 are optional and are not required if you have already deployed Single Tenant Application with Workzone using CDM
+> **Steps 2-6 are optional and are not required if you have already deployed Single Tenant Application with Workzone using CDM**

 2. Add `html5-repo-runtime` under `resources`: